WHAT WE DO

 The IEF is a member of the Conservation Collective, a global network of local environment foundations rooted in their communities to protect the environment, restore nature and safeguard against climate change.

 A Steering Committee (SC), comprising of founding and actively involved donors, directs the strategy.
 They analyse and approve grants and use their personal networks to broaden the base of supporters.
 The SC members have a wide array of backgrounds and interests but all share a passion for the environmental protection of the Ionian islands.

 Our local team consists of one person as the local Executive Director in charge of day-to-day management and coordination work on the ground, assisted by advisors and the SC.

 And of course, we are eternally grateful to our supporters for their contribution to the IEF by way of financial donation and/or time!

 Victoria comes to us as an education specialist who has written environmental programmes for the Greek curriculum on the subjects of waste management and marine conservation.
-Victoria has had a home on Paxos for 40 years and as such holds a deep rooted affiliation with the Ionian Islands.
+Victoria has had a home on Paxos for 40 years and as such holds a deep rooted affiliation with the Ionian Islands, their environment and their people.
 Having taken what was initiallly a sabbatical year from her career as Head of Geography at Norwich School and as a Cambridge Examiner she has quickly assimilated her skills into the context of consolidating and developing the impact and reach of the Ionian Environment Foundation.